jezraelhope/bambya-dashboard/README.md

 ## Description
 This dashboard was created for a friend who uses options wheel strategy for his trades.
 It features a main page that shows his trades that are segregated by month and a table that separates trades according to expiration date.
 It also has a side menu to filter out trades according to year and months.
 To add trades, a form was added on the right hand side which creates a post request to the node API that handles all database calls.
 Each trade is also editable and can be deleted if chosen.

 I had so much fun creating this project and learned so much about the backend side of web development.
-I am aware that there are so many gaps in my knowledge but I will continue building projects to increase my proficiency in all of these technologies.
+I still want to improve upon this project and add more features such as authentication, a main page for first time visitors and data visualization to show charts and other important data for the user.

 ## Technologies Used
 - CSS